MUCHZER/navigator/README.md

 An open-source file Navigator using php and ajax.

 ### Usage
 Copy files in your webserver
+Open the index file and ENJOY!

 ### Experimental
 This project is totally experiemental, the code need refactoring and comments!